Ask Chef Dennis

 And don’t forget the cheese.
 Cheddar, provolone, American cheese, bleu cheese, and Monterey Jack are a some of my favorites.

-How to make Mushroom Swiss Smash Burgers
+How to Make Mushroom Swiss Burger

 • Set the griddle temperature to 400 -425 degrees.
 If using a griddle pan or cast iron pan, set it over medium-high heat.
 Use a surface thermometer to check the griddle temperature.

-ground meat rolled into balls sitting on small sheet pan.
+Ground meat rolled into balls sitting on small sheet pan.

 • Form the ground beef into 3-4 ounce burger balls using your hands.
 You’ll get 8-10 burger balls, depending on the size you make them.
 Let the meat come to room temperature while you prep the other ingredients.